 So that was that.
 It surprised my parents a bit – how quickly I got swept up my a new boat but that was just the beginning of many years of flowing journeys and magical moments and long lovely interludes.
 But one way or another the fact is: something in me said I should go paint and so I did.

 That’s the story of my pedigree – my early training.
 What happened after Vermont?
 Well, there was a summer of cross country back packing and traveling and then another winter of skiing, then moving into the countryside of Northern Vermont rather semi-permanently.
-There were lots of parties, lots of painting, lots of walking in the woods, then more travel, lying on beaches, then something else, met lots of people, then another thing, then yoga and meditation, more parties, more travel, another thing and another thing, lots and lots and lots of painting and drawing, and eventually I was in California rather regularly and eventually SoCal caught me and I met this girl and we got married and, fifteen years later, here I am.
+There were lots of parties, lots of painting, lots of hiking in the woods, solitary days and quieter nights, more travel from beaches to jungles to forests and snow.
+This, that, then something else.
+I met lots of people.
+There was yoga and meditation, more parties, more travel, another thing and another thing and another thing.
+Lots and lots and lots of painting and drawing, and, eventually, I was in California rather regularly and eventually SoCal caught me and I met this girl and we got married and, however many years later, here I am.

-I truly feel that a great painting is not painted with concepts and rigorous research but is instead painted with experiences.
+I truly feel that a great painting is not painted with concepts and rigorous research but is instead painted with experiences and we all who create bring to the table the sum total of all of our feelings and sensations that we have ever felt.
 I never had anyone tell me how to paint.
 I taught myself.
 I studied old masters.
 I studied not-so-old masters.
 I went out and practiced seeing.
 I sat alone on hillsides for hours just looking at the light.
 I tasted horizons and studied gradations.
 I looked inside my mind and studied light and poked it and prodded it and pushed through it.
 I learned to apply what I saw to my work.
 I got it wrong.
 I did it again.
 I got it wrong.
 I did it again.
 I got a bit better.
 I did it again.
 And on and on and on.
 Until now.

 I paint.
 I love to paint.
 Some of my highest most sublime moments have been had while painting.
 Painting, not a methodology or an academy, not a who’s who of name-dropping – Painting is the path.
 How do you make truly great art?
 Simply by practice- every day, every night, in your mind, in your life, and on the canvas.